verygoodplugins/edd-version-history/readme.md

 * `include_current`: Whether or not to include the current plugin version in the list.
 Default `false`
 * `download_purchase_id`: By default we check to see if the customer has purchased the `download_id`, you can override that here (for example in case of addons or bundles)

+## Wish List

+- [ ] Display the file dates alongside the version numbers

 ## Changelog

 ### 1.0.0 on January 13th, 2024